 How to Achieve Your Strategic Plan

 Despite the healthcare industry experiencing steady growth year over year, many HHIT (Healthcare & Healthcare IT) providers are beginning to see the cracks in their traditional business models.
-This infographic outlines the various ways HHIT organizations can embrace the Internet of Things (IoT) through smart, connected to products to capture new revenue streams, including optimized customer processes, and improved business outcomes.
+This infographic outlines the various ways HHIT organizations can embrace the Internet of Things (IoT) through smart, connected products to capture new revenue streams, including optimized customer processes, and improved business outcomes.

 internet of things (IoT),